karlduino/CO2monitor/docs/instructions.md

-like the double-head kind that's a big spring (see the image above), but it takes some practice to get enough force to make a good mark that you can find with the drill bit, but not so much force that you puch all they way through the plastic.
+like the double-head kind that's a big spring (see the image above), but it takes some practice to get enough force to make a good mark that you can find with the drill bit, but not so much force that you punch all they way through the plastic.

 Before removing the template, mark the cut-out for the micro-USB with a sharpie.